Bealby/grandpas-pocket-watch-shop/TESTING.md

   opacity.
 - Ensure that ´secondary` links have black text and are underlined and when hovered over change opacity.
-- Text should be centered on all screen sizes.
+- Text should be centred on all screen sizes.
 - Users while logged in on Website can click profile to `Signout` and be redirected to `Sign Out` page.
 - Ensure when user clicks `Sign Out` that users are